ziemekwolski/nkgv/_posts/2022-02-16-Two-Ways-to-Make-Vegan-Chocolate-Milk.md

 ---
 layout: post
-title: Two ways to make Vegan Chocolate milk
+title: Two Ways to Make Vegan Chocolate Milk
 excerpt: Want to sit by the fire and enjoy a hot or cold cup of Chocolate milk.
 Well, this recipe is for you!
 author: Nece
 category: Desserts